Histoire de l'Inquisition en France

-In the early 1970s, the historians Norman Cohn and Richard Kieckhefer independently discovered that the Histoire was a fabrication; Lamothe-Langon's archive did not exist, he did not have the paleographic skills to read books of that age anyway, several major events he described could not have occurred, and his book was full of anachronisms.
+In the early 1970s, the historians Norman Cohn and Richard Kieckhefer independently discovered that the Histoire was a fabrication; Lamothe-Langon's archive did not exist, he did not have the paleographic skills to read books of that age, several major events he described could not have occurred, and his book was full of anachronisms.

 Prior to fabricating the Histoire, Lamothe-Langon had been an author of gothic horror novels.
 Subsequently, he went on to forge several autobiographies of French historical figures.